-- 2.1 The School Board will support the schools in the attainment of their educational project and school success plan and the implementation of their educational plan by distributing equitably its human, financial and material resources. - 2.1.1 The School Board may require a change in an educational project and school success plan of a school after studying the impact on the financial, material and human resources of the School Board and on the collective agreements of the various categories of employees. - 2.2 The School Board will verify that the program of studies offered in each school respects the Education Act, the Basic School Regulation and complies with the policies of the School Board. - 2.3 After consultation with teachers, non-teaching professionals, and school administrators, the School Board will develop and establish standards for the program of studies in the schools. - 2.4 The School Board will ensure that schools provide at least 75% of the suggested time allocation of the compulsory subjects as stated in the Basic School Regulation.
-An exemption of any subject from this requirement must be authorized by the School Board. - 2.4.1 In the case where the school's educational project includes a French Immersion program, the school will be exempted from the 75% minimum of the suggested time allocation for English Language Arts.
-These schools must offer minimally 300 minutes per week of instruction in English in levels 1-6. - 2.4.2 Mathematics must be taught in English. - 2.4.3 In the case where the school's educational project includes a French Immersion program, the schools may not offer more than 50% of French instruction of the suggested time allocation, in levels 1-6. - 2.4.4 In event that a school's subject time allocation exceeds 50% of subjects taught in French, the principal shall request authorization from the School Board.
-No requests exceeding 55% of subjects taught in French will be considered.

-- 2.5 The School Board will verify that the textbooks and instructional materials approved by the MEES are used by schools when such materials are available. - 2.6 The School Board, in cooperation with the Principal, will establish initiatives for the ongoing professional development of its staff as well as support school initiatives taken at the local level. - 2.6.1 The School Board will support professional development which focuses on the introduction of new programs, cross-curricular competencies, pedagogical innovations and information and communication technology. - 2.7 The School Board will develop the technological infrastructure to provide distance education opportunities in the schools. - 2.8 The School Board, in cooperation with the schools, will periodically evaluate the implementation of the Basic School Regulation, the programs of studies, textbooks and instructional materials as required by the MEES or to meet its obligations to the community it serves.
+- 2.1 The School Board will support the schools in the attainment of their educational project and the implementation of their educational plan by distributing equitably its human, financial and material resources. - 2.1.1 The School Board may require a change in an educational project of a school after studying the impact on the financial, material and human resources of the School Board and on the collective agreements of the various categories of employees. - 2.2 The School Board will verify that the program of studies offered at each school respects the Education Act, the Basic School Regulation and complies with the policies of the School Board. - 2.3 After consultation with teachers, non-teaching professionals, and school administrators, the School Board will develop and establish standards for the program of studies in the schools. - 2.4 The School Board will ensure that schools provide at least 75% of the suggested time allocation of the compulsory subjects as stated in the Basic School Regulation.
+An exemption of any subject from this requirement must be authorized by the School Board. - 2.5 The School Board will verify that the textbooks and instructional materials approved by the MELS are used by schools when such materials are available. - 2.6 The School Board, in cooperation with the Principal, will establish initiatives for the ongoing professional development of its staff as well as school initiatives taken at the school level. - 2.6.1 The School Board will support professional development which focuses on the introduction of new programs, cross-curricular competencies, pedagogical innovations and information and communication technology. - 2.7 The School Board will develop the technological infrastructure to provide distance education opportunities in the schools. - 2.8 The School Board, in cooperation with the schools, will periodically evaluate the implementation of the Basic School Regulation, the programs of studies, textbooks and instructional materials as required by the MELS or to meet its obligations to the community it serves.